About Edward Claughton

 Lt.
 Edward Claughton (ret.) a 20 year law enforcement veteran and founder of PRI Management Group, is a public safety records and IT management consultant with deep expertise in public records compliance, UCR/NIBRS and IT systems.

-Ed specializes in bringing about organizational improvement, reporting accuracy and public records compliance through the effective management of information and the procurement, implementation and management of new public safety technologies.
+Ed specializes in bringing about organizational improvement, reporting accuracy, and public records compliance through the effective management of information and the procurement, implementation, and management of new public safety technologies.
 As a recognized expert in the field he has provided project management, business process design and technical consultative and training services to nearly 200 public safety agencies.
-He has managed projects involving public safety systems including CAD/RMS/MFR and regional information sharing systems, and also specializes in auditing agencies crime statistics.
+He has managed projects involving public safety systems including CAD/RMS/MFR and regional information sharing systems, and also specializes in auditing crime statistics.

 Ed is passionate about good government and strongly promotes finding creative solutions for eliminating bureaucracy in public safety.
-His records management and UCR workshops have received excellent reviews and he has been a requested speaker for the IACP, CLEARS, LERMA, PEAF and ARMA.
+His training programs have received excellent reviews and he has been a requested speaker for the IACP, CLEARS, LERMI, PEAF and TLERA.

 Edward Claughton holds a Masters in Criminal Justice from Boston University and is a certified law enforcement auditor and public records manager.